Manage the setup stack by yourself

 to generate the docker-compose.yml

 There are several reasons why you would need to manage the setup after using Sedge for generating the setup files.
-You might want to modify the .env
+You

 or docker-compose.yml

-file to change the setup configuration, or simply copy these files to another machine.
-Currently, Sedge runs the docker compose stack that was just generated, there is no way of using Sedge to run an arbitrary docker-compose.yml
+files to another machine.
+Currently, Sedge runs the docker compose stack that was generated using sedge run

-.
-You can still use sedge logs
+can use sedge logs

 and sedge down